maximesunnen/CS50P/README.md

 >  Trying to remove more items than you own!
 >  Item to remove:
 >```
+> 2. You **must** spell the item to remove exactly as it is saved inside the database.
+This can definitely be improved in the future.

 ### `python3 project.py -f`
-Finds items from the database based on regular expression pattern matching.
+Finds items in the database based on regular expression pattern matching.

-1. Enter the item you want to find in the database:
+1. Enter the item you want to find:

 ```
 > python3 project.py -f